 - Lightly whip the cream and spoon it into a piping bag fitted with a small nozzle (I used a 1cm round nozzle).
 Spoon the raspberry jam into another piping bag with a smaller round nozzle.

 - Sliced the iced fingers diagonally, leaving the back edge intact.
 Pipe in a generous line of whipped cream into the middle of each finger, then a thinner line of jam over top.
 Dust the iced fingers with icing sugar and serve.
+NB: These need to be eaten as soon as possible (within an hour).
+Otherwise, store them in the fridge until required, then bring them out to sit at room temperature for about 15 minutes.

 Food Photography Info: Canon 550D (EOS Rebel T2i); Sigma 30mm 1.4 DC ‘Art’ lens / Natural lighting